casper-network/casper-protocol-release/README.md

 a directory should exist with the same underscore protocol name.
 This will hold `bin.tar.gz` and `config.tar.gz`.
 As more host systems are supported, we may expand to include `bin_rpm.tar.gz` and others.

-While not present on casper or casper-test hosting, for network that do not have config files distributed with `casper-node-launcher` it is common to offer the conf file for that network in the root.
+While not present on casper or casper-test hosting, because these network configs are included with `casper-node-launcher`, a different network should offer the conf file for that network in the same location as `protocol_versions`.

 The `integration-test` network has an `integration-test.conf` hosted in the root of its staging directory.
-This would be pulled down directly into the `network_configs` directory of the node so it could be used with commands.
+This would be pulled down directly into the `network_configs` directory of the node, so it could be used with commands.

 ```
 cd /etc/casper/network_configs
 sudo -u casper curl -JLO [url]/[network_name]/[network name].conf
 ```

-Loading all protocol for a given network is simply `sudo -u casper /etc/casper/node_util.py stage_protocol [conf filename]`.
+Loading all protocols for a given network is simply `sudo -u casper /etc/casper/node_util.py stage_protocol [conf filename]`.

 To finish off our example, we will list a full directory tree of our `exampled-test` network.